symfony-cmf/symfony-cmf-docs/contributing/bundles.rst

 Base and Standard Implementations
 ---------------------------------

-The CMF offers various features which which add functionality beyond the basic use case of some classes.
+The CMF offers various features which add functionality beyond the basic use case of some classes.
 Examples of these features include multi-language and publish workflow support, but the potential list of features is unbounded.